yue-wang-biomath/RgnTX/README.md

 - Function `shiftedZScoreTx` is updated supprting the shifting regions of interest (ROI) over mRNA space (exons).
 - Function `shiftExonTx` is updated for picking regions over mRNA space (exons).
-- Files in /inst/extdata/Review are updated for review purpose only.
+- Files in /inst/extdata/Review are updated for review purpose only (23, Aug 13 updated).
 - The ReadMe file is updated providing basic examples and corresponding pseudocodes.

 ## 1. Install